LOVE2D-Game-Maker/love2d-game-maker/Project Resources/audio/Sample Music/README.md

-Here's the place to put any sample music you make that kids can use in their games without fear of copyright!
+Here's the place to put any sample music you make/find that kids can use in their games without fear of copyright!
 They must be released under public domain and be
 "kid friendly," preferablly lyric-free.
 Thanks! :)